Eczema is a condition in which patches of skin become inflamed, itchy, cracked, and rough. Some types can also cause blisters.

 Doctors can prescribe several medications to treat the symptoms of eczema, including:

 - Topical corticosteroid creams and ointments: These are anti-inflammatory medications and should relieve the main symptoms of eczema, such as inflammation and itchiness.
 People can apply them directly to the skin.
-A range of topical corticosteroid creams and ointments are available online.
-Some people may benefit from prescription-strength medications, however.
+Some people may benefit from prescription-strength medications.

-- Systemic corticosteroids: If topical treatments are not effective, a doctor may prescribe systemic corticosteroids.
+- Oral medications: If topical treatments are not effective, a doctor may prescribe oral medications like systemic corticosteroids or immunosuppresants.
 These are available as injections or oral tablets.
 People should only use them for short periods of time.
 Also, it is important to note that the symptoms may worsen upon stopping these drugs if the person is not already taking another medication for the condition.

 - Antibiotics: Doctors prescribe antibiotics if eczema occurs alongside a bacterial skin infection.